By Melissa Schill

 “I think the one thing that homeschooling really did that was really helpful as I entered college was that it taught me time management,” Wheaton College sophomore Emma Folts said.
 “I think that wasn’t a lesson that a lot of public school students had fully learned.”
 Folts also referenced personal responsibility and accountability as skills that she obtained through her home education.

-While there are no numbers that prove the superiority or inferiority of a home education, qualitative research points to its credibility and potential for students.
+There are no numbers that prove the superiority or inferiority of a home education.
+However, qualitative research points to its credibility and positive potential for students.

 A Homeschooler in the ‘Real World’